 Once the frame was together, I used a brad nailer to attach all the slats at the bottom.
 The hardest part of the whole project was figuring out the exact even amount of space between each slat.

-Finally, the top was attached to the base with glue and clamps.
+Finally, the table top was attached to the base with wood glue and clamps.

 The Gearheart Industry electric branding iron is so simple to use.
 You plug it in and wait 10 minutes, then press it onto your piece.
 Hold it there for 2-3 seconds and remove to give a perfect mark.